onzfonz/comp227/src/content/8/en/part8b.md

 - boolean value describing if the target was reached
 - a rating between the numbers 1-3 that tells how well the hours are met.
   You can decide on the metric on your own.
-- a text value explaining the rating
+- a text value explaining the rating, you can come up with the explanations

 The daily exercise hours are given to the function as an [array](https://www.typescriptlang.org/docs/handbook/basic-types.html#array) that contains the number of exercise hours for each day in the training period.
 E.g. a week with 3 hours of training on Monday, none on Tuesday, 2 hours on Wednesday, 4.5 hours on Thursday and so on would be represented by the following array: